 CSP students can choose to live on or off campus.
 Those living in University housing may be placed on any of the five campuses in residence halls or apartments.
 Students may request a roommate(s) or a single room.
-The CSP coordinator, peer mentors, and university staff work with students to build tolerance, negotiation and advocacy skills with peers, Resident Assistants (RAs) and people in related University offices.
+The CSP coordinator, peer mentors, and University staff work with students to build tolerance, negotiation and advocacy skills with peers, residence assistants (RA’s) and people in related University offices.

 Yes.
-Intake sessions usually involve the families, as does the end-of-year review season held at the end of the spring semester.
+Intake sessions usually involve the family, as does the end-of-year review session held at the end of the spring semester.
 Periodic workshops are prepared for parents and, with student approval, the coordinator will contact parents as needed.

 Is application to the College Support Program part of the application process to Rutgers University?

 No. They are separate processes.
 After a student meets Rutgers University’s admissions requirements, s/he may apply to the CSP, which is implemented through Rutgers Student Health Counseling, Alcohol & Other Drug Assistance Program and Psychiatric Services (CAPS).

 Yes.
-The services are funded by a per semester fee which is billed through the Rutgers Student Health business office.
+The services are funded by a per semester fee, which is billed through the Rutgers Student Health business office.
 The CSP fee is separate from Rutgers University tuition and fees.
 It is recommended that students remain in the CSP program for a minimum of two consecutive semesters.